lilnasy/gratelets/packages/bun-websocket/README.md

 This package is maintained by [lilnasy](https://github.com/lilnasy) independently from Astro.

 The code for this package is commited to the repository as a series of patches applied on top of the [`NuroDev/astro-bun`](https://github.com/NuroDev/astro-bun) repository, which is where the code for the `@NuroDev/astro-bun` adapter is maintained.
-Additionally, the `NuroDev/astro-bun` repository is added as a git submodule to make updating the patches easier.
+Additionally, the `NuroDev/astro-bun` repository is added as a git submodule to make it easier to update the patches.
 The [`package.json`](https://github.com/lilnasy/gratelets/blob/main/packages/bun-websocket/package.json#L34-L38) file contains scripts to automatically manage the upstream repository and the patches.

 To introduce a change, make sure you're in `packages/bun-websocket` directory:
 ```bash